OrganicityEu/organicityeu.github.io/doc/HowToUpdateDeteleAnAsset.md

 ### HTTP headers

-To update a new asset, please do an HTTP PUT on https://exp.orion.organicity.eu/v2/entities/<AassetID> with the same HTTP headers as in the creation step:
+To update a new asset, please do an HTTP POST on `https://exp.orion.organicity.eu/v2/entities/<AassetID>` with the *same HTTP headers* as in the creation step:

 ```
 Authorization: Bearer <AccessToken>